all saints' church, basingstoke

 An example of Temple Moore’s early designs for All Saints’

 Despite the 1914 war, work began almost immediately.
 In April 1915 the “Iron Church” was moved across the site to make room for the new building.
 (The original temporary church still stands in 2023 and is All Saints’ Church Hall.)
 Great blocks of Chilmark stone from the Wiltshire quarry that had also provided stone for Salisbury Cathedral, were hauled up from Basingstoke Station’s Goods Yard to the Southern Road site where they were hewn into shape by the stonemasons.
 Due to recruitment for the war effort, stonemasons were difficult to find.
 Rev. H W Boustead (who succeeded Rev. Cooper Smith as Parish Vicar in 1905) wrote “A splendid set of elderly stonemasons and labourers, all over sixty plodded on at this work but far too old to be of use in any warlike occupation.”
 A group of boys too, used to come along after school to help with wheeling barrows, shifting stones, and generally making themselves useful around the building site.
+The priest-in-charge from 1912 was Rev Alexander P Le Maistre.

 The Foundation Stone laid in 1915